-Running in the afternoon can be best for you if you want to run at the high-intensity.
-Because your body has good amounts of food and water that helps you run longer and faster.
+Running in the afternoon can be best for you if you want to run at a high intensity because your body has reasonable amounts of food and water that help you run longer and faster.

-But running after a hour or two of the lunch would be a good option to avoid stomach cramps.
+But running after an hour or two of lunch would be an excellent option to avoid stomach cramps.

-Running in the evening is good if your goal is to maintain fitness.
-However, sometimes it may cause trouble sleeping because after running your body stays in an energetic mood that doesn’t let you sleep.
+Running in the evening is suitable if your goal is to maintain fitness.
+However, sometimes it may cause trouble sleeping because your body stays in an energetic mood that doesn’t let you rest after running.

 2. How much should I run?

-It depends on your goal whether you want to compete or you just want to maintain your overall fitness.
-However, according to the ACE fitness organisation, a healthy adult should follow the points listed below:
+It depends on your goal, whether you want to compete or maintain your overall fitness.
+However, according to the ACE fitness organization, a healthy adult should follow the points listed below: